r0gue-io/pop-node/pop-api/examples/nonfungibles/README.md

 ## Features

 - Create an NFT collection.
-- Mint NFTs into the collection.
+- Mint NFTs.
 - Transfer NFTs owned by the contract.
 - Burn NFTs owned by the contract.
+- Query ownership, balances, and total supply.
 - Destroy the NFT collection and self-destruct the contract.
-- Query ownership, balances, and total supply.

 ## Functions